terra-money/docs/docs/develop/dapp/quick-start/README.md

 :class: sd-width-auto sd-animate-grow50-rot20 sd-pb-2
 ```
 **Terrain setup**
-Use this tutorial to setup Terrain in 5 minutes.
+Use this tutorial to set up Terrain in 5 minutes.
 :::

 :::{grid-item-card}